makaubenson/arrays-js/readme.md

 - ` return accumulator + currentValue; },x);` x- here represents the current value of the accumulator at the start of the loop.(can be set to any number)
 - `return accumulator + currentValue; },0)`
 - The above three functions are very important in js

+- `NOTE: It is Bad Practice to chain js methods that mutate the original array e.g splice(), reverse() methods `